-- Students who want a Saddleback College certificate, a two-year degree, or students who want to transfer to a four-year university must have a Comprehensive Ed Plan approved by a counselor. - If you don't have a major, attend an "Undeclared Majors Workshop," conducted in counseling or enroll in a Counseling 40 or 60 class during your first semester.
-Students must have a major by the time they enroll in their second semester. - Contact Saddleback College Counseling Office at (949) 582-4572 or go to www.saddleback.edu/student-support/ counseling-services
+- Students who want a Saddleback College certificate, a two-year degree, or students who want to transfer to a four-year university must have a Comprehensive Education Plan approved by a counselor. - If you don't yet have a major, attend an "Undeclared Majors Workshop," conducted in the Counseling Office or enroll in a Counseling 40 or 60 class during your first semester.
+It is in your best interest to have a major before enrolling in your second semester. - Contact Saddleback College Counseling Office at (949) 582-4572 or go to www.saddleback.edu/student-support/ counseling-services

-Remember, students who do not complete their Comprehensive Educational Plan will lose their "place in line for registration."
+Important: students who do not complete a Comprehensive Educational Plan with a counselor prior to registration appointments being assigned, will lose their "place in line for registration."